Monbetsu, Hokkaido: Sightseeing

 Monbetsu is famous for drift ice, a yearly phenomenon which reaches the city every January or February from the northern Sea of Okhotsk.
 As such, the city has taken on the drift ice as its symbol and has become a center for research on sea ice generally, with an international conference held in February (usually the time of peak sea ice) each year.
 There is also a yearly Drift Ice Festival that coincides with the Sapporo Snow Festival.
 The festival features impressive sculptures built out of drift ice along with a large ice maze.
 Additionally, the Okhotsk Tower is a facility where one can observe sea ice from both high above, and from below the ocean.
 It is complete with an information center and aquarium.
 An icebreaker, the Garinko II, departs from nearby and makes regular sightseeing cruises through the drift ice during the winter.
 Monbetsu is also home to the Okhotsk Sea Ice Museum of Hokkaido, which covers all aspects of sea ice and features a sub-zero room and "frozen aquarium" of various fish preserved in ice.

+Monbetsu is also home to Japan's only seal rescue and rehabilitation facility, the Okhotsk Tokkari Center.
+Here, visitors can observe seals swim and complete tricks in outdoor pools.
+A separate facility, Seal Sea Paradise, is located a few minutes walk from the Okhotsk Tokkari Center.
+Both house mainly spotted and ringed seals.

 During the summertime, when the sea ice melts, sailors from Russia are a common sight in the city.
 Some local businesses have banned Russian visitors for their supposed "unruly" behavior, which has led some activists to criticize Monbetsu as a hotbed of racial discrimination.